 The Highlights Magazine is a termly publication which celebrates the success of the school and students.
+This is full of information and photographs of the events that took place the previous term.

 WEBSITE

 As part of our communication, we would encourage you to check the school website regularly as we update it with correspondence sent home for the Parent/Carer, details of the curriculum offer, the school calendar, as well as other information we feel may be useful.
 Website: www.brentford.hounslow.sch.uk